-The plaintiffs claim that from the years 1981 through 1984, infants Christopher, Allan, Manuel, David, Shamar, Jamie, Jimmie, and Janice were all exposed to lead paint while at the hotel.
-The plaintiffs also claim that while they lived at the hotel there were no attempts made to fix the issue of the hazardous lead paint condition.
-The plaintiffs assert their causes of action based on negligence, recklessness, gross negligence, and allege that the Housing and Maintenance Code for New York City was violated.
+Plaintiffs include several members of the Scott family, including 19 children, who resided at the Brooklyn Arms Hotel which is owned by defendant Fields.
+The Hotel was leased to Merco.
+In 1981 the plaintiffs were homeless.
+The City of New York placed them in the hotel.
+The plaintiffs claim that from the years 1981 through 1984, several of the Scott children were exposed to lead paint while at the hotel.
+The plaintiffs also claim that while they lived at the hotel there were no attempts made to correct the hazardous lead paint condition.
+The plaintiffs filed a lawsuit against the plaintiffs based on negligence, recklessness, and gross negligence.
+In addition, the plaintiffs allege that the Housing and Maintenance Code for New York City was violated.